Skip to main content

 Different Approaches Used by States

 Comparative negligence and contributory negligence vary from state to state.
-The majority of states have a modified approach, which allows an injured party to recover a portion of their damages even if the jury determines they share some of the fault for their injuries.
-A handful of states continue to stick with the traditional or pure approach which may bar the injured party from recovering any damages for even the smallest degree of fault.
+Most states have a modified approach, which allows an injured party to recover a portion of their damages even if the jury determines they share some of the fault for their injuries.
+Many states stick with the traditional or pure approach, which may bar the injured party from recovering damages for even the slightest degree of fault.

 Pure Contributory Negligence